AdriIT/C2-Server-Framework/README.md

 - You can manually add agents to the environment.
 Access the docker-compose.yaml file and add new agents, take inspiration from the already existing one
 - __I'mm working on a way to manage input commands on agents!!!__ <br>
 Hence, use this semantic `echo 'password' | sudo -S` __`command`__ to send commands which require inputs
 - The only way to actually "eliminate" an agent is by inputting "selfdestroy" command.
-The agent will be destroyed, but its data will be present in the database to avoid data conflicts.
+The agent will be destroyed, but its data will be preserved in the database to avoid data conflicts.
 - The automatic scroll of the chat is a mistery: it worked previously, now it doesnt.
 Working on it